ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 Works

 But does this make sense?
-If the user is niot logged in, I'm not getting any investments.
+If the user is not logged in, I'm not getting any investments.
 And if the user i slogged, I can simply access the investments by using the app.

+Also: Now this requires exported=true, so it's not really different from a normal acivity.
+So it does not get exported automatically.
+Let's discuss, but maybe remove this one?

 ### 10: Directory Traversal I - Read (easy)
 During payment, DIBA allows to load a payment slip from the SD-Card.
 This is implemented in an insecure way that allows to read the content of any file that is accessible by the permissions of the running DIBA app.
 If an attacker gets (temporarily) access to your device, this may allow him to access sensitive information.